-For a potentially highly mobile sample of youth, our tracking was remarkably successful; in the end we managed to survey 98.6% of all baseline youth.
-This is higher than we had anticipated and may be due to the advent of the COVID shock in the interim that made migration and work away from home more difficult, thereby keeping the study sample less mobile than they might have been adjusted to make them real midline US dollars.

-in business-as-usual circumstances.
+For a potentially highly mobile sample of youth, our tracking was remarkably successful: in the end we managed to survey 98.6% of all baseline youth.
+This is higher than we had anticipated and may be due to the advent of the Covid-19 shock in the interim that made migration and work away from home more difficult, thereby keeping the study sample less mobile than they might have been in business-as-usual circumstances.
 Of the 1,848 baseline individuals, at endline we found 8 in jail, 8 passed away, 3 mentally ill, 1 in military training, 4 refused the endline survey, and 2 individuals that we failed to find, for a total of 26 baseline individuals who were not included in the endline survey.